stjudecloud/workflows/README.md

 ## Getting Started

 At the time of writing, all workflows are written in [WDL][wdl] and are tested using [Cromwell][cromwell].
+We use [Oliver][oliver] to easily interact with the Cromwell server to perform various tasks.
 Although we do not test outside of Cromwell, we expect that the workflows will work just as well using other runners.

 The easiest way to get started is to install [bioconda][bioconda] and the run the following commands: